croaky/laptop/books/sicp.md

 ### 1.1.2 Naming and the Environment

-Interpreter associates value `2` with name `size`:
+The interpreter associates value `2` with name `size`:

 ```lisp
 define size 2
 ```

-`define` is simplest means of abstraction, allows us to refer to results of compound operations.
+`define` is the simplest means of abstraction.
+It allows us to refer to results of compound operations.

-Associating values with symbols and later retrieving them means interpreter must maintain memory to track name-object pairs.
+To associate values with symbols and later retrieve them, the interpreter maintains memory.

-This memory is called the global environment.
+This memory is called the global environment (env).

 ### 1.1.3 Evaluating Combinations

-A goal of this chapter is to think procedurally.
+Think procedurally.
-To evaluate combinations, interpreter itself follows a procedure:
+To evaluate (eval) combinations, the interpreter follows a procedure:

 1. Evaluate subexpressions of combination
 2. Apply procedure that is the value of the leftmost subexpression (operator) to the arguments that are values of other subexpressions (operands)

-Important points about processes: first step means first perform eval process on each element of the combination.
-Thus, eval rule is recursive in nature.
+Step 1 performs an evaluation process on each element of the combination.
+The eval rule is recursive.

 ```lisp
 (* (+ 2 (* 4 6))
    (+ 3 5 7))
 ```

+In this example,
-The eval rule is applied to four different combinations.
+the eval rule is applied to four different combinations.

 Each combination is a node with branches made of operators and operands.
 The values of the operands accumulate up the tree.

-When repeated application of subexpressions lead to not combinations, but primitive expressions such as numerals, built-in operators, or other names:
+When repeated application of subexpressions lead not to combinations, but primitive expressions such as numerals, built-in operators, or other names:

 * values of numerals are numbers they name
 * values of built-in operators are machine instruction sequences that carry out corresponding operations
 * values of other names are objects associated with names in environment

-Symbols such as `+` and `*` are also included in global environment, associated with machine instructions that are their "values".
+Symbols such as `+` and `*` are also included in global environment, associated with machine instructions that are their values.
 The environment determines the meaning of symbols in expressions.

-The evaluation rule does not handle definitions. `define x 3` is not a combination.
-Exceptions to general eval rule are called "special forms".
+The eval rule does not handle definitions.
+`define x 3` is not a combination.

+Exceptions to the general eval rule are special forms.
 Each special form has its own eval rule.

 Each kind of expression, which its associated eval rule, consistitute the syntax of the programming language.

 ### 1.1.4 Compound Procedures